simonchen/davfs2/README.md

 - **davfs2_secrets** the owner of secrets file doesn't have to be same as current user (permission check is removed)
 - **davfs2.conf**  natively, dav_user / dav_group was customized as system wide, the group name must be 'davfs2'

-## Using musl-gcc wrapper insted of Toolchain gcc compiler
+# For developer: Using musl-gcc wrapper insted of Toolchain gcc compiler
 Refers to https://www.musl-libc.org/faq.html

 Adding some missing sources such as fstab.c / rsmatch that musl didn't provide,